JackQ96/Udacity/projects/02_trivia_api/starter/backend/README.md

 - Request Argument: an entry for question, answer, difficulty and category is needed
 - Returns: the new question, answer, difficulty and category

+POST '/questions/search'
+- A search function that allows the user to type out either a whole question or part of a question and it will return all questions that have the search term inside of them
+- Request Arguments: a search term of the questions you want to find
+- Returns: A full list of formatted questions that have the search term inside of them.
+If you type out a full question then it will return just that question by itself.

+GET '/categories/<int:category_id>/questions'
+- Fetches a dictionary of only the questions that are WITHIN a chosen category allowing the user to choose the type of questions they want to receive
+- Request Arguments: category ID
+- Returns: A list of formatted questions that are linked to the category chosen

+GET '/quizzes'
+- Allows the user to play a game.
+The user can click on a specific category or 'ALL' if they would like a random mixture.
+After clicking on the category they want, random questions will pop up and immedidately tell the user if they are right or wrong after submitting their answer.
+After 5 questions the quiz will end and display the users final score
+- Request Arguments: The category ID is initially needed to form the questions for the quiz and then once the quiz starts an answer is needed to be submitted for each question
+- Returns: The answer of the question and whether the user got the question right or wrong.
+Then at the end it will display the users score

 ```